 Our Sanitone enzyme detergent is pH balanced.

-After laundering, we starch your shirts to your personal preference using the finest, natural wheat starch for a smooth, even application.
+After a brief laundering, we starch your shirts to your personal preference using the finest, natural wheat starch for a smooth, even application.

 Why wheat starch?